Skip to main content

 Highlighted Features:

-- A Moist Adiabat is also plotted, starting near the same surface point but curving slightly rightward as it rises.
-This line represents the cooling of a saturated air parcel, which cools more slowly with height due to latent heat release from condensation.
+• A Moist Adiabat is also plotted, starting near the same surface point but curving slightly to the right as it rises.
+This line represents the cooling of a saturated air parcel, which cools more slowly with height because latent heat released by condensation reduces the parcel's cooling rate.

 Figure 5.3.1: Average Annual Rainfall